Emergency Ride Home Program

 - Breakdown of public transit (e.g., Line U, bus, or Caltrain delays and cancellations)

-- You need to stay late unexpectedly and you miss your bus, train, or carpool.
-Employee commuters might be able to ask their department to pick up the bill.
+- You need to stay late unexpectedly, and you miss your bus, train, or carpool.

-- If you are using an Enterprise rental for your emergency ride home, please note that P&TS only covers the first 24 hours of the rental.
-After 24 hours, you will be responsible for covering the cost of the rental.
-Furthermore, Enterprise's policy is to report the vehicle as stolen if not returned the next day as scheduled.
-Please contact Enterprise at 650.833.8060 if you plan to rent the vehicle past the 24-hour window.
+- If you are using a car rental for your emergency ride home, please note that Stanford Transportation only covers the first 24 hours of the rental.
+After 24 hours, you will be responsible for covering the rental cost.
+Be sure to communicate with the car rental company if you will be extending the reservation.

 What to do if your need is not "covered"

-If your situation does not qualify for the Emergency Ride Home program, but you are still in need of quick transportation, we recommend that you use Zipcar, which has over 60 vehicles located throughout campus.
+If your situation does not qualify for the ERH program, but you still need quick transportation, consider using a Zipcar or rental car.